BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 >
 >Slouching on a concrete bench
 >sidelining the plaza,
->this man's chewing homesick
+>he's chewing on some homesick
->while his heart's beating the blues.
+>and his heart's beating blue.

 *Un mardi soir* -- March 2024